pvazteixeira/multibeam/README.md

 # multibeam

-A Python module to handle multibeam images.
+A simple Python module to handle multibeam sonar images.

+## getting started

+The key functionalities in this library are demonstrated in the notebook `examples/demo.ipynb`

+## contribute
+Contributions are very welcome - feel free to create issues or open pull requests.

-## dependencies
+## references

-Required:
-* json - used to store sonar configurations
-* numpy - general-purpose array manipulation
-* opencv - image processing

-Optional:
-* lcm - required by `lcm-example.py` (the `hauv_multibeam_ping_t` lcm type will
-  also be necessary - its python binding must be in the python path)
+ * P.V.
+Teixeira, M. Kaess, F. Hover, J. Leonard "Multibeam Data Processing for Underwater Mapping" 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS)